chris-wood/chris-wood.github.io/_drafts/key_exchange.md

 The only property that this protocol can claim to possess is (3) and (4) (if DH shares are not kept after a re-key).
 It is unclear if the keys derived reveal anything about the application-layer protocol which uses them.
 Though, I doubt this is the case based on what I saw.
-Regardless, given very rigid nature, this protocol hardly seems useful in practice.
+Regardless, given its very rigid nature, this protocol hardly seems useful in practice.
 To me, this is just another reminder that "simple" and "efficient" shortcuts in cryptography are not often free.